-Acids, such as lemon juice or apple cider vinegar, are frequently recommended as an at-home teeth whitening treatment as well.
-In some cases you're encouraged to use the lemon juice along with baking soda, combining the two to make a paste.
-Unfortunately, using lemon juice or another acidic liquid to whiten your teeth is that acidic foods tend to cause enamel erosion, which can put you at an increased risk for cavities.
-Keep in mind the American Dental Association (ADA) listed lemons and other citrus fruits as among its top nine foods that damage teeth.
-If you want a whiter smile – and fewer cavities – it's best to skip using lemon juice for cosmetic purposes.
+Unfortunately, using lemon juice, apple cider vinegar, or another acidic liquid to whiten your teeth can cause enamel erosion, putting you at an increased risk for cavities.
+Keep in mind the American Dental Association (ADA) listed lemons and other citrus fruits among its top nine foods that damage teeth.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.